 Whiplash Injury compensation claims

-One of the most common, and misunderstood injuries sustained in a road traffic accident, is whiplash.
+One of the most common, and often misunderstood injuries sustained in a road traffic accident, is whiplash.

 If you have suffered a whiplash injury in a road traffic accident, you may be able to make a claim for personal injury compensation from the insurers of the person at fault.
 MG Legal’s expert personal injury compensation solicitors handle all whiplash claims on a NO WIN NO FEE basis, with no financial risk to you.

-What are the most common causes of Whiplash?
+What are the most common causes of a Whiplash injury?

-Most people with whiplash get better within a few weeks by following a treatment plan that includes pain medication and exercise.
+Most of the clients that our personal injury solicitors have helped win whiplash injury compensation for, have only suffered with whiplash lasting for a few weeks, and have got better by following a treatment plan including pain medication and exercise- the monies for this were of course obtained by our personal injury solicitors, from the person that caused them whiplash in the first place, thereby ensuring that our injured clients are not out of pocket.
 However, some people have chronic neck pain and other long-lasting complications.
 The most common causes of whiplash that our personal injury soliciors deal with, are caused by:

 Blunt force, such as being punched or shaken